 Class levels from "Beginning" through "Advanced" each correspond to an English proficiency level and are set up according to two 13-week-quarters, or one full cycle.
+The two sessions are independent from each other; however, Session B follows Session A as far as course content is concerned.
+Session A progresses through the first part of the respective "Focus on Grammar" student book, Session B completes the second part of the book.
 At the end of each quarter, students take a formal exam.
-After the first quarter of the course students take the Progress Exam.
-Passing the Progress Exam does not enable students to move on to the next level; rather, the Progress Exam is a measure of their progress through the first quarter only.
+After the first quarter of the course students take the Progress Exam (which assesses skills acquired from the first half of "Focus on Grammar").
+Passing the Progress Exam does not require students to move on to the next level; rather, the Progress Exam is a measure of their progress through the first quarter only.
+If a student passes the Progress Exam with a high score the Head Teacher in agreement with the instructor and the student will decide whether or not the student will move to the next level.
 After the second quarter of the class, one full cycle, students take the Final Course Exam.
 The Final Course Exam is comprehensive over the two full quarters of the level.
 In addition, during weeks 1-11 of each quarter, the students will be scored on weekly assessments in reading, writing, listening, and speaking.
 These weekly assessments make up 25% of the course mark.
 If a student receives an average score of 75% on both the Final Course Exam and the weekly assessments, s/he is eligible to advance to the next level of the program.
-After being placed in the program, students may move to a higher skill-level class ONLY upon having passed the Final Course Exam or the Level-up Exam.
+After being placed in the program, students may move to a higher skill-level class ONLY upon having passed the Progress, the Final Course Exam or the Level-up Exam.

-If a student feels that s/he has made sufficient progress to advance to the next level prior to the end of the second 13-week quarter of the level, s/he may request to take a Level-up Exam (offered during weeks 6 through 8 of each quarter) in order to qualify for this move.
+If a student feels that s/he has made sufficient progress to advance to the next level prior to the end of the second 13-week quarter of the level, s/he may request to take a Level-up Exam (offered during weeks 6 through 8 of quarter B) in order to qualify for this move.
 Students must study for at least 4 weeks at a given level to be eligible for the Level-up Exam.